IAN GILES | Call Me Mr Benson

 Open Saturday and Sunday 12 – 6pm and by appointment until 11th November 2019

 Ian Giles’ exhibition centers around a new audio installation ‘Call Me Mr Benson’, a splicing together of the books ‘Call Me By Your Name’ (André Aciman, 2007) and ‘Mr Benson’ (John Preston, 1980).
 By working with the complete texts of these two bootlegged audio books, Giles creates parallel narratives of love and dominance.
 Both novels tell of passionate relationships between men.
 Unabridged and cut side-by-side the narratives are pressed up against each other to expose their similarities and tensions.
 Language loops between the two, phrases and patterns emerge.
 The relationships we find here are palpable – ‘Call Me By Your Name’ is thick with the drama of romance and summer heat; and ‘Mr Benson’ is charged with graphic sexual acts and total submission.
-When spoken aloud the installation’s title works in two ways: 'Call me Mr Benson' as a request for attention from a slave and 'Call me Mr Benson' as a title instruction from a master.
+When spoken aloud the installation’s title works in two ways: 'Call me Mr Benson' as a request for attention from a slave and 'Call me Mr Benson' as an instruction from a master.

-As a S&M classic ‘Mr Benson’ pulses with a sense of the taboo and features an old New York, a place of leather bars, fetish clubs and abandoned warehouses.
+As a S&M classic ‘Mr Benson’ pulses with sexual directness and features an old New York, a place of leather bars, fetish clubs and abandoned warehouses.
 ‘Call Me by Your Name’ (although set in the 80’s) is a contemporary love story - it is a frank elegy to human passion and teenage intensity.
 When John Preston’s novel ‘Mr. Benson’ appeared in the pre-AIDS early 1980s, its unabashed celebration of male sexuality made it a cult favorite among gay men, many of whom wore T-shirts declaring that they were "looking for Mr. Benson."
 In their own ways both books are about total intimacy, the power of being wanted, the power of desire and stretching the edges of our sexual psyche.

-The daybeds that dominate the gallery space can be utilized as both a domestic object: a place to rest, listen and drift off – and also as a public space, a place to cruise and display yourself.
+The daybeds that dominate the gallery space can be utilized as both domestic objects: a place to rest, listen and drift off – and also as a public space, a place to cruise and display yourself.
 Giles has created this communal space for both active and passive audience members to inhabit together.

 Alongside his own works Giles has invited a selection of artists to populate the gallery walls with their work as a nod to the narratives and motifs found within the sound installation.
-In working with pre-existing artworks by Andrej Dubravsky, Chris Aque and Stephanie Hier alongside found homoerotic drawings; Giles considers the exhibition space a blank film frame which he has freely collaged ready-made elements in to.
+In working with pre-existing artworks by Andrej Dúbravský, Christopher Aque and Stephanie Hier alongside found homoerotic drawings; Giles considers the exhibition space a blank film frame which he has freely collaged ready-made elements in to.
 Speaking of his process Giles says: ‘I have approached the installation in the same way I edit my films; building up a narrative within the space: I am working with familiar elements: a frame (the gallery), actors (the audience), imagery (artworks) and sound (the audio mix) – the structuring of these elements builds together to create a filmic space that we can inhabit together.”

 “Give me a blindfold, hold my hand, and don't ask me to think—” Elio